InfiniteGmng/The-Syndicate-Console/README.md

 # ADD THIS -> Make sure all functions have catches for negative numbers.

 # ADD THIS -> Add a way to update a players points per week not just score

+# MAYBE ADD THIS -> If the user updates the Active field, it should prompt the user for week_kicked.
+If the user inputs "current/c" make the week_kicked = current_week.